Luca D. Majer

 I'm on my eighteenth hour of watching/listening to "24 hours of Brian Eno" a paid streamed product by Anamorph.

 Yet, with a good six/seven hours of sleep, I'm ready to let ambient music become our home soundtrack, until evening comes.
-Ambient has been - for the last twenty years - the soundscape for day hospitals, and cosmetic surgeons' waiting rooms, music for spas and rooms in which (to paraphrase McLuhan) "the massage is the message."
+Ambient has been - for the last twenty years, and rightly so - the soundscape for day hospitals, and cosmetic surgeons' waiting rooms, music for spas and rooms in which (to paraphrase McLuhan) "the massage is the message."
+So why not letting it slip inside our homely walls?

-The idea is described as "a continuous flow of art, music, and video for 24 hours straight.
+"a continuous flow of art, music, and video for 24 hours straight.
 We will show six unique versions of the acclaimed generative documentary "ENO", as well as multiple doses of parts of "NOTHING CAN EVER BE THE SAME" which is the generative art video signed by Brendan Dawes and Gary Hustwit and based on original period photos, interviews and footage from sources used in the documentary "Eno" albeit remixed "in a feverish dream without end."
+And well...
+"Endless dream" may be a bit of a hyperbole to describe the documentary, but it fits to frame Laraaji's concert.

-A sultry concert, a rather unique soundscape (with voices, laughter, singing and the sounds of splashing water) and alive thanks also to the delicious psychedelic visualizations invented by Liquid Light Lab, of which I have reported some photos here, because they are worth it.
+A rich and delirious concert, rather a unique soundscape (with voices, laughter, singing and the sounds of splashing water) and quite 'alive' also thanks to the delicious psychedelic backscreen visualizations invented by Liquid Light Lab, of which you can see some photos above, because they are worth your time.

-Among the oddities I would add the "listening sessions" of Devon Turnbull (creator of the OJAS speakers) in which the vinyl of "Plateaux Of Mirror" or "Discreet Music" spins on the turntable and listening to them the unheard detail.
-And among the novelties add the world premiere of "BLOOM: LIVING WORLD," a "video piece" by Brian Eno and Peter Chilvers.
+Among the Eno-Marathon's oddities I would add the "listening sessions" of Devon Turnbull (creator of the OJAS speakers) in which the vinyl of "Plateaux Of Mirror" or the already cited "Discreet Music" spin on the turntable, and unheard-before details spring up from the costly hi-fi set-up into the ether.

 As the 24 hours unfold, repetitions appear, despite the different “mixing,” which allows the filmmakers to talk about this “generative ENO documentary” as something always different.
 And it is as the 24 hours of reproduction of Enian music and speeches approaches - always straddling refined, “late lib” and technophilia - I begin to form two ideas, children of this Eno anthology.